March 25, 2021

 Although jaundice is uncommon, ACC may cause many of the same symptoms as PDAC, such as nausea, fatigue, and pain.

-Endocrine pancreatic cancer presents as pancreatic neuroendocrine tumors (PNETs) or islet cell tumors, denoting the specific type of cells they grow from.
-This rare form of pancreatic cancer may be categorized as functional and non-functional depending on whether or not the growth secretes hormones.
+This type of pancreatic cancer presents as pancreatic neuroendocrine tumors (PNETs) or islet cell tumors, denoting the specific type of cells they grow from.
+It is a rare form that may be categorized as functional and non-functional depending on whether or not the growth secretes hormones.

 Functional PNET symptoms and classifications vary depending on the type of hormones they secrete:

-Pancreatic cancers stage from 0 to 4 based on how far cancer has grown and how difficult it is to treat.
+Pancreatic cancers stage from 0 to 4 based on how far the disease has spread and how difficult it is to treat.
 In earlier stages, pancreatic cancer is easier to treat because it covers a smaller area.
-As cancer spreads and becomes more deadly, the lymph nodes may be affected, or cancer may grow outside of the pancreas.
+As cancer spreads and becomes more deadly, lymph nodes may be affected, or it may metastasize outside of the pancreas.
 Finally, cancer may invade distant sites.

-During stage IA, cancer has invaded deeper into the tissue but is confined to the pancreas and may be up to 0.8” (2 cm) across.
-At stage IB pancreatic cancer, cancer must be at least 0.8” (2 cm) across but no larger than 1.6” (4 cm) across.
+During stage IA, cancer has invaded deeper into the tissue, but is confined to the pancreas and may be up to 0.8” (2 cm) across.
+At stage IB pancreatic cancer, the affected area must be at least 0.8” (2 cm) across but no larger than 1.6” (4 cm) across.

 At stage IIA, the cancerous tissue is still confined to the pancreas but has enlarged beyond a 1.8” (4cm) area and but has not spread to nearby lymph nodes.